San Pedro Pochutla: The municipality

 The climate here is hot and humid due to its proximity to the ocean with a rainy season in the summer.
 Average temperatures vary between 30 and 38C.
 The south of the municipality is oceanfront and the north is formed by mountains of the Sierra Madre de Oaxaca.
 Various rivers pass through here on their way to the Pacific Ocean even more arroyos filling during the summer rainy season.
 Most of the rain falls in the mountains areas of the municipality rather than on the coast.
 Principal elevations include Vigia and Espino from which the main river flows.
 Despite the drainage of the principal lake, malaria is still a concern here.
 Vegetation is of the tropical and sub-tropical types and include a number of valuable tropical wood trees such as huanacastle, mahogany, cedar and Guaiacum coulteri, which are primarily used to make furniture.
 Common wildlife includes iguanas, deer, wild boar, armadillos, rabbits, raccoons and numerous birds native to the area.
 Coastal species include black coral, turtles sea bass, sharks and crabs, with bass, mojarra and shrimp found in the rivers.

 The principal cultivated crop here is coffee, which provides most of the employment of the rural population.
 This is raised in the mountain areas.
 Second is the raising of coconuts and products based on it such as coconut oil.
 Another important crop is mangos.
 Other crops grown include corn, sesame seed, peanuts, limes, plums, bananas, watermelons and other melons.
 About 50% of the total population is dedicated to commerce, especially that related to tourism.
 About 22% is dedicated to mining, petroleum, and industry.

 A number of traditions are maintained, mostly in the rural areas.
 In rural communities, various dialects of the Zapotec language are still spoken.
 Crafts include figures carved from coconuts, in the regional penitentiary are made necklaces and figures from black coral, wood and other materials.
 Traditional dress until recently consisted of loose fitting white pants and shirts made of lightweight canvas but this has mostly given way to modern clothing especially in the city.
 However, older women can still be seen in canvas blouses, rebozos, sandals and wearing long braids.
 Local specialties include iguana tamales and venison in yellow or red mole.
 Traditional music includes songs called “sones” and chilenas.
 Local “sones” include titles such as El Perro, El Arriero, El Borracho, El Zopilote, El Toro and El Panadero.
 Dance garb for women includes long, wide skirts and blouses in various bright colors adorned with ribbons and with the blouses embroidered with flowers.
 Accessories include rebozos, sandals and palm-leaf hats.
 The men wear white pants and shirts with sandals and palm-leaf hats.
 Most of the dances have themes relating to flirting and falling in love.
 A dance called the “Kirio” is performed at weddings.

-In Puerto Angel, the Universidad del Mar (University of the Sea) was founded in 1991 by Heladio Ramirez Lopez, governor of the state of Oaxaca.
+In Puerto Ángel, the Universidad del Mar (University of the Sea) was founded in 1991 by Heladio Ramírez López, governor of the state of Oaxaca.